-These courses continue the application and integration of the conceptual framework of Knowledge, Skills, Values, Meanings, and Experience (KSVME), with the nursing management and care of noncomplex medical surgical clients.
-Pathologies of the following body systems will be discussed: a) cardiovascular; b) peripheral vascular; c) respiratory; d) urinary; and e) endocrine (diabetes).
-Pathophysiology, diagnostic studies, nutrition, pharmacotherapy, and nursing care are integrated into the discussion of each system.
-The use of critical thinking to make problem-solving decisions about medical surgical health care needs will be stressed.
-Clinical experiences allows an opportunity for students to practice nursing procedures, skills, and critical thinking and concept mapping in client care learned in Fundamentals of Nursing.
-Each student will administer medication by mouth and injections.
+This course integrates the curriculum conceptual framework of Knowledge, Skills, Values, Meanings, and Experience (KSVME) with nursing management and care of noncomplex medicalsurgical clients with pathologies of the following body systems: a) cardiovascular, b) peripheral vascular, c) respiratory, d) urinary and e) endocrine: diabetes mellitus.
+Pathophysiology; clinical manifestations, medical management including diagnostic studies, nutrition, and pharmacotherapy, and nursing care are integrated into the discussion of each system.
+The use of critical thinking to make problem-solving decisions about nursing care needs is stressed.
+Clinical practice provides opportunity for students to practice nursing procedures, skills, and critical thinking learned in Fundamentals of Nursing.
+Students will administer medications by oral and injection routes.